chuzcjoe/chuzcjoe.github.io/source/_posts/cpp-coroutine.md

     <img src="function_coroutine.png" title="A regular image" width="800px" height="350px">
 </p>

+Coroutines in C++ do not inherently run on separate threads.
+They are executed in the same thread as the caller, but they provide a way to suspend and resume execution at certain points, allowing other work to be done in between.

 | keyword   | actions | state   |
 |-----------|---------|---------|
 | co_yield  | output  | suspend |